-Linda H. Aiken, PhD, FAAN, FRCN
+Linda H. Aiken, PhD, RN, FAAN, FRCN

 Linda Aiken’s pioneering research has created an evidence base showing the importance of nurses caring for fewer patients each, having most nurses with bachelor’s or higher qualifications, and improving nurse work environments.
 Dr. Aiken documented that 30-day mortality after common surgical procedures increased by 7 percent for each additional patient added to a nurse’s workload, and that for each 10 percent increase in nurses with BSN degrees, there was a 5 to 7 percent decline in risk-adjusted mortality.
 She has also demonstrated that organizations that support professional nursing practice by involving nurses in decision-making have better patient outcomes than matched organizations with poor work environments.

-Better Nursing Practice and Policy
+Impact on Practice and Policy

 “The focus of my research is to determine how the organizational context of healthcare can be modified to promote improved patient outcomes.”